fortanix/terraform-provider-dsm/docs-archived/guides/dsm_azure_sobject.md

 ## Purging a dsm_azure_sobject.

 # Enable purge_deleted_key as true.
-# This can be enabled only during update and can be done only after soft_deletion.
+# This can be enabled only after soft_deletion can this be enabled during an update
 resource "dsm_azure_sobject" "rsa_key_azure" {
   name     = "rsa_key_azure"
   group_id = dsm_group.azure_group.id